Foreshore and coastal creek projects

 -

-In response to environmental and social values, community interest and active participation and an annual $20,000 contribution from Unity Water for bushland restoration, Noosa Council is developing the Burgess Creek Ecological Restoration Plan.
+In response to environmental and social values, community interest and active participation and an annual $20,000 contribution from Unity Water for bushland restoration, Noosa Council has developed the Burgess Creek Ecological Restoration Plan.
 It maps the condition and management issues of the bushland, identifies the environmental and social values of a bushland reserve, sets targets, and guides implementation for ecological restoration.
 The aim is to restore the structure, composition, function, and dynamics of regional ecosystems to the highest practicable extent.

 For more information: Natural Area Management